alia521/strawpoll-bot/README.md

 Last time I tested it: 17/05/2020.
 Not sure when you're reading this, but if it stops working, you can contact me.

 #### Does it have any dependencies ?
 Do I need to install them ?
 Yes, it does.
-You must install it as asked
+You must install it as asked here https://github.com/666hrp/strawpoll-bot/blob/master/README.md#how-to-use-it